The following is a list of the many common questions I get from hunters interested in Saskatchewn waterfowl hunts every year.

 A. No you do not need waders the majority of our duck hunting takes place on dry fields and when we do hunt water, it is small, shallow, potholes

-A. Tips are optional of course and should be relevant to how hard your guides and scouts worked for you, not just the number of birds harvested.
-Industry standard says 10% of the hunt which would be $240/hunter divided between all the staff but this is simply an industry guideline
+A. Tips are an important part of a guides living and is the main reason your hunting guides work so hard to make your hunt a success.
+Tips are not required of course and should be relevant to how hard your guides and scouts worked for you, not just the number of birds harvested.
+Industry standard is 10%-20% of the total cost of the hunt.

-A. Yes, over the years we have developed relationships with many landowners and families in the area and have multiple homes that are happy for the free meat, if there happens to be any ducks or geese left unwanted at the end of the season they are taken to the butcher and made into sausage and jerky.
+A. Yes, over the years we have developed relationships with many landowners and low income families in the area and have many people that are happy for the free meat, if there happens to be any ducks or geese left unwanted at the end of the season they are taken to the butcher and made into sausage and jerky.
 Nothing will ever be wasted

 A. Yes, our guides are expert callers and you do not need to do anything except shoot.
 If you are an experienced caller and would like to bring your calls that is no problem, however in certain circumstances you may be asked by your guide to stop calling, if that happens please respect the experienced professionals opinion as it is nothing personal just a judgement call that needs to be made at that particular moment

-A. We will travel up to 1 hour away if needed, while it would be preferable to hunt closer to town, our scouts travel far and wide to ensure the highest odds of success on each and every hunt
+A. We will travel up to 1 hour away if needed, while it would be preferable to hunt closer to town, our scouts travel far and wide to ensure the highest odds of success on each and every hunt.
+Bottom line we go where the birds are.

-A. The only way you can bring your dog is if your group is 6 hunters, the reason for this is to avoid conflict with any other hunters that may have different ideas about dog handling.
-Also lodging arrangements will need to be discussed prior to the hunt
+A. The only way you can bring your dog is if you book a private group, the reason for this is to avoid conflict with any other hunters that may have different ideas about dog handling.
+Also lodging arrangements will need to be discussed prior to the hunt.